tayfun/vim-pathogen/README.md

     cd ~/.vim && git submodule init && git submodule update

+If you already had installed from this repository you may need to run update again to get new submodules:

+    git submodule update --init

 If you want great python auto-completion provided by jedi, install it via:

     sudo pip install jedi